You know what they call the last person to finish a triathlon? A TRIATHLETE!!

 Kids Swim: Goldfish swim in shallow water parallel to shore (life vests and other swim aids allowed for this age group).
 Dolphins swim the perimeter of the shallow beach area, inside the buoy lines.
 Sharks swim the perimeter of the entire beach area, outside the buoy lines.
-Lifeguards are positioned on a floating dock and in the water along the entire course.
+Lifeguards and guides are stationed in the water with swimmers.

-Kids Bike: Golfish bike in a cordoned-off parking area (training wheels/scooters allowed).
+Kids Bike: Goldfish bike in a cordoned-off parking area (training wheels/scooters allowed).
 Dolphins bike 2 loops around the rivertrail within Hawk Island Park.
 3 loops for Sharks.

 Kids Run: Goldfish run in a cordoned-off parking area.
 Dolphins run out and back along the scenic beach path and boardwalk.
 Double loop for Sharks.

 Sprint/Super Swim: Counterclockwise from north beach to south beach.
-Super Sprint is counter clockwise around the perimited of the beach buoy line (same course as Sharks).
+Super Sprint is counter clockwise around the perimeter of the beach buoy line (same course as Sharks).